aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 We can use Lambdas because the following conditions are true:
 *   `Predicate` is a "functional interface", meaning that it is an `interface` containing *exactly one* abstract method.
-*   And the lambda expression appears in a context where it is clear that `Predicate<String>` is the type expected.
+*   The lambda expression appears in a context where it is clear that `Predicate<String>` is the type expected.